Epitech-Lyon/epitech-lyon.github.io/_posts/2021-03-22-raycaster.md

 I found the YouTube channel of [OneLoneCoder](https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA), especially a video about building a First Person Shooter (*FPS*[^fps]) from scratch.
 The video was really interesting, and at the end of it, I had a working *FPS* using *SFML*[^sfml].
 But I was lacking frame per seconds.
 So I improved it.
 And then, I realized that I was displaying on a really small window (200x200), so I extended it.
 And I added enemies.
 And so on and so forth...

-In this post, I am sharing my experience (and my code) for the curious.
+In this post, I am sharing my experiment (and my code) for the curious.

 ## Technologies used